NaijiZhai/twitter-clone-backend/README.md

 # Twitter Clone Project

-A Django-based Twitter clone project that implements core social media platform features,
+This project is a Twitter-style social media platform developed using Django 5.2.4.
+It includes core functionalities such as tweet posting, following/follower relationships, news feeds, and notification support, all implemented with modern Django best practices.

 ## References